timlau/yum-daemon/docs/server.rst

    :type keys: array of strings
    :param match_all: match all keys or only one
    :type match_all: boolean
+   :param newest_only: match all keys or only one
+   :type newest_only: boolean
    :return: list of pkg_id's for matches
    :rtype: array of stings (as)